Learnspree/Serverless-Language-Performance-Framework/README.md

 ```
 ## Build and Deploy - Azure
 Build and deploy the individual target test functions.
 These are contained in the folder "/azure-test/".

+### Azure NodeJS
-For example, the Azure Functions test for nodeJS is located in "/azure-test/azure-service-nodejs":
+The Azure Functions test for nodeJS is located in "/azure-test/azure-service-nodejs":
 ```bash
 cd /azure-test/aws-service-nodejs
 npm install
 serverless deploy -v
 ```

+### Azure CSharp (CSX)
+The Azure Functions test code for CSharp Empty Function is located in "/azure-test/azure-service-csharp":

+Note: Current issues with 2.0.1-beta of Core Tools integration with Node v9.5 (used for this project) means cannot use Azure Function Core Tools to deploy via CLI currently.
+Serverless framework 1.26.1 also not currently supporting csharp functions for Azure either.
+This test function will have to be currently deployed `manually` via Azure Portal within the existing FunctionApp created and configured for Azure NodeJS function above:
+* Login to Azure Portal
+* Select "Function Apps"
+* Select existing “azure-service-nodejs” function-app
+* Add new CSharp Timer-based function to this existing function-app
+..* Choose Language - C#
+..* Choose name `empty-csharp`
+..* Choose default timer cron of 1-per-hour `0 */60 * * * *`

+### Azure Insights Metrics Export
-Setup "Continuous Export" of the application-insights data for the test function just deployed.
+Setup "Continuous Export" of the application-insights data for the function-app just deployed.
 To do this, follow the steps in this Azure Portal [Guide](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-export-telemetry).

 Note - choose following options when creating the continuous export (if storage account/container does not exist, the portal wizard will guide you through the steps to create them):